-Dallas International University (Dallas International), located on the International Linguistics Center (ILC) in Dallas, TX, was founded March 31, 1998 as the Graduate Institute of Applied Linguistics (GIAL).
-It has a rich history dating back to 1972 when Texas SIL classes commenced.
-When SIL decided to seek accreditation for this training, it discovered that a new and separate institution would be required.
+Dallas International University (DIU), located on the International Linguistics Center in Dallas, TX, was founded March 31, 1998, as the Graduate Institute of Applied Linguistics (GIAL).
+DIU has a rich history dating back to 1972 when Texas-SIL classes commenced.
+When SIL decided to seek accreditation for its training program, a new and separate institution was necessary.
 Thus, the Graduate Institute of Applied Linguistics was formed.

-Dallas International is proud of its highly-qualified faculty members, most of whom have performed extensive fieldwork in the subjects which they teach, as well as having terminal degrees.
-Additionally, Dallas International’s location on the International Linguistics Center provides students an opportunity to talk with and learn from a wide variety of people who have extensive experience in linguistics, applied anthropology, and world arts.
-The constant influx of experienced personnel who have lived and worked around the world makes Dallas International an ideal place to expand one’s horizons.
-You will meet these people in the library, in the dining hall, in a classroom, or in any number of informal situations around campus.
+We have had outstanding professors join DIU over its short life span, many of whom have performed extensive fieldwork in the subjects which they teach as well as having terminal degrees.
+Dallas International University’s location on the International Linguistics Center provides students an opportunity to interact with a wide variety of people who have extensive experience in all of the academic domains offered at DIU.
+The constant influx of experienced personnel who have lived and worked in many different cultures and countries makes DIU an ideal place to expand one’s horizons.